brimdata/zed/docs/formats/zjson.md

 so appropriate for a structured data model like Zed.
 That said, JSON can be used as an encoding format for Zed by mapping Zed data onto a JSON-based protocol.
-This allows clients like web apps or electron apps to receive and understand Zed and, with the help of client libraries like [zealot](https://github.com/brimdata/brim/tree/master/zealot), to be enabled with rich, structured Zed types that are implemented on top of the basic JavaScript types.
+This allows clients like web apps or Electron apps to receive and understand Zed and, with the help of client libraries like [zealot](https://github.com/brimdata/brim/tree/master/zealot), to manipulate the rich, structured Zed types that are implemented on top of the basic JavaScript types.

 In other words,